Knocknacarra: Irish language and education

-Together with nearby Barna, Knocknacarra is in a "Language Planning Area" which means that government funding is available to promote the Irish language in the area.
+As of 2026, parts of western and southern Knocknacarra are within the Gaeltacht area.
+Together with nearby Barna, Knocknacarra is also in a "Language Planning Area" which means that government funding is available to promote the Irish language in the area.

 An Irish language centre, Áras Mhic Amhlaigh, was opened in Knocknacarra in September 2022.
 The building is used on weekdays as a naíonra (Irish speaking pre-school) which is run by the nearby Gaelscoil Mhic Amhlaigh.
 The only secondary school in Knocknacarra, Coláiste Na Coiribe, is an exclusively Irish-speaking school (or Gaelcholáiste).
+In 2017, Coláiste na Coiribe was described as the largest Gaelcholáiste in the country.

 Transport

 Road travel in Knocknacarra is centred on the Western Distributor Road, a 2.9-kilometre route running west–east between the Cappagh Roundabout and the Deane Roundabout.
 This road serves as the suburb's main artery, while also linking into four minor north–south roads that provide access to surrounding neighbourhoods.
 The R336, which has a junction with R337 at Knocknacarragh, also runs through the area.

 Several CityDirect bus routes, including routes 410, 411 and 412, run from Knocknacarra into Eyre Square.
 The 410 travels via Salthill, the 411 travels via westside, and the 412 offers a more direct route.

 There has been some criticism of traffic congestion and public transport options in the Knocknacarra area.
-In a survey conducted by the National Transport Authority, 50% of those surveyed indicated their approval for a bus route from Gateway Retail Park to Oranmore via Knocknacarra, the highest approval rate among the routes proposed.
+In a survey conducted by the National Transport Authority, 50% of respondents expressed approval for a proposed bus route from Gateway Retail Park in Knocknacarra to Oranmore, the highest approval rate among the routes considered.